Codist is a Visual Studio extension which strives to provide better coding experience and productivity for C# programmers.

 My Symbols and External Symbols

-You can customize it in the Symbol Marker tab of in the C# section of Syntax Highlight.
-Style My Type and Member is used for symbols from your code, and Referenced Type and Member is used for symbols imported from external assemblies.
+You can customize it in the symbol markers section under the C# section in the Syntax Highlight Configurations dialog.
+Style C#: User symbol is used for symbols from your code, and C#: Metadata symbol is used for symbols imported from external assemblies.

 Note: the predefined Light theme and Dark theme have defined external symbols with bold style, as the above screenshot shows.